metury/mff-dso-project/new.md

 ## Transversal matroids ##

+Transversal matroids are those matroids where the independent sets can be considered as the partial transversals of a family of sets.
+For a given transversal matroid such a family of sets is called a presentation of the matroid.
+Transversal matroids were discovered several years ago by Edmonds and Fulkerson, and since then there has been considerable interest in their properties.

+### Formal definition
 Let $C_i$ be a collection of disjoint sets("categories").
 Let $d_i$ be integers with $0 \leq d_i \leq |C_i|$ ("capacities").
 Define a subset $I \subset \bigcup_{i} C_i\$ to be "independent" when for every index $i$, $|I \cap C_i| \leq d_i$.
 The sets satisfying this condition form the independent sets of a matroid, called **a partition matroid**.

 In some publications, the notion of a partition matroid is defined more restrictively, with every $d_i = 1$.
 The partitions that obey this more restrictive definition are **the transversal matroids** of the family of disjoint sets given by their blocks.